Long Spur (conservation area)

 Long Spur is a wildland in the George Washington and Jefferson National Forests of western Virginia.
 The Wilderness Society has designated the area as a "Mountain Treasure," as a special place worthy of protection from logging and road construction.

+Most of Longspur is situated on the southern slope of Big Walker Mountain, with two small areas extending over the crest into Bland County.
+The terrain of Longspur is steep and rugged, featuring a deeply incised hollow that flows into Little Walker Creek.
+The area's name derives from Long Spur, a ridge located in the northeast portion of the area.
+This ridge ascends steeply to the crest of Big Walker Mountain.

 Trails in the area include an old section of the Appalachian Trail and a trail that follows a native trout stream, Spur Branch.
 A good view of the area is obtained from High Rock, just outside the area on the northeastern boundary.

 The area is part of the Walker Mountain Cluster.

 Location and access

 The area is located in the Appalachian Mountains of Southwestern Virginia, east of Interstate 77 and about 3 miles southeast of Bland, Virginia.

 The only trails in the area are an old section of the Appalachian Trail and a foot trail along Spur Branch that goes from VA 602 to the former Appalachian Trail.
 While these trails are not official trails, they are kept open by hikers and hunters.
+There is an abandoned forest road on the western end of a Long Spur that is passable in many places.
+This road ascends to Turkey Gap, situated not far from the location of a former AT shelter.
+A short hike south on this trail leads to the summit of Walker Mountain, which stands at an elevation of 4,012 feet and is just outside the Virginia mountain area.

 Road access to the area is from VA 602 (Spur Branch Road) on the north side, and VA 601 (Little Creek Road) on the south.
 VA 602 continues past Spur Branch to the viewpoint at High Rock.

 The boundary of the wildland as determined by the Wilderness Society is shown in the adjacent map.
 Additional roads and trails are given on National Geographic Maps 787 (Blacksburg, New River Valley, Trails Illustrated Hiking Maps, 787).
 A great variety of information, including topographic maps, aerial views, satellite data and weather information, is obtained by selecting the link with the wild land's coordinates in the upper right of this page.

 Additional access can be gained using old logging roads.
 The Appalachian Mountains were extensively timbered in the early twentieth century, leaving logging roads that are becoming overgrown but still passable.
 Old logging roads and railroad grades can be located by consulting the historical topographic maps available from the United States Geological Survey (USGS).
 The Long Spur wild area is covered by USGS topographic maps Bland and Long Spur.